researchgate/gradle-release/README.md

 * The plugin checks for any un-committed files (Added, modified, removed, or un-versioned).
 * Checks for any incoming or outgoing changes.
+* Checkout to the release branch and merge from the working branch (optional, for GIT only, with `pushReleaseVersionBranch`)
 * Removes the SNAPSHOT flag on your project's version (If used)
 * Prompts you for the release version.
 * Checks if your project is using any SNAPSHOT dependencies
 * Will `build` your project.
 * Commits the project if SNAPSHOT was being used.
 * Creates a release tag with the current version.
+* Checkout to the working branch (optional, for GIT only, with `pushReleaseVersionBranch`)
 * Prompts you for the next version.
 * Commits the project with the new version.